-- i) Admission to the paper in a solo instrument, voice or vocal ensemble option is by audition, evidence of ability as a performer is required, and admittance is subject to teacher's availability (see MusB degree regulations).
-For information regarding auditions, please contact email@example.com. (ii) No audition is required for World Music Options. (iii) May be taken as a preliminary performance paper that can either lead into a higher-level 18-point MUSI paper (i.e. MUSI 240) or a 36-point MUSI paper (i.e. MUSI 141, 146) or PERF 102. (iv) The paper can lead on to MUSI 240 but not to MUSI 241, 246, PERF 202, 203. (v) May not be taken in same year as MUSI 141, 146, PERF 102, 103 (except in the World Music Option) and cannot be credited to a degree if either of MUSI 141, 146, PERF 102, 103 has already been passed in the same instrument or voice.
+- (i) Admission to the paper in a solo instrument is by audition, evidence of ability as a performer is required, and admittance is subject to teacher’s availability (see MusB degree regulations).
+For information regarding auditions, please contact email@example.com. (ii) No audition is required for World Music options. (iii) May be taken as a preliminary performance paper that can either lead into a higher-level 18-point MUSI paper (i.e. MUSI 240) or a 36-point MUSI paper (i.e. MUSI 141, 146) or PERF 102. (iv) The paper can lead on to MUSI 240 but not to MUSI 241, 246, PERF 202, 203. (v) May not be taken in same year as MUSI 141, 146, PERF 102, 103 (except in the World Music option) and cannot be credited to a degree if either of MUSI 141, 146, PERF 102, 103 has already been passed in the same instrument or voice.

 - Solo Instrumental Option: Admission to the Performance Studies paper in a solo instrument,

 vocal or vocal ensemble option is by audition.

 Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 Teaching Staff: Individual teachers depend on the instrument chosen.